Discerning Between Iconic Brands And The Rest

 In certain instances, this same magic can become attached to a brand, whereby it comes to symbolise a certain idea separate from what the brand is.
 A Harley cap doesn’t necessarily say “I like motorcycles”.
-Instead it says something akin to “I’m a rebel”.
+Instead, it says something akin to “I’m a rebel”.
 A Google cap doesn’t say “I like search engines”.
-Instead it says something like “I’m smart”.
-In these cases the brands are performing a sort of “double duty” – not only doing the usual job of communicating the propositions of their companies, but also acting as sort of free-floating “ideals”, which would persist even if the company in question went out of business.
+Instead, it says something like “I’m smart”.
+In these cases, the brands are performing a sort of “double duty” – not only doing the usual job of communicating the propositions of their companies, but also acting as sort of free-floating “ideals”, which would persist even if the company in question went out of business.

 I am sceptical to what extent you can deliberately create a brand like this; iconography is formed in the cultural hive mind, not engineered by some marketing department.
-However that being said the trend that often links such brands is a willingness to be co-opted by a group of people that stand against prevailing norms.
+However, that being said the trend that often links such brands is a willingness to be co-opted by a group of people that stand against prevailing norms.

-Just as we have discussed at length how important it is for businesses to strategically cut against category norms, here we are talking about businesses that cut against social norms – two techniques which can have similarly powerful effects in different arenas.
+Just as we have discussed at length how important it is for businesses to strategically cut against category norms, here we are talking about businesses that cut against social norms – two techniques that can have similarly powerful effects in different arenas.

 It goes without saying that all brands attempt to embody some sort of ideal– to be “aspirational”.
-However if you attempt to embody an ideal which is too broad or orthodox then nobody will feel sufficiently motivated to claim it as a personal emblem.
+However, if you attempt to embody an ideal that is too broad or orthodox then nobody will feel sufficiently motivated to claim it as a personal emblem.
 Signalling with iconography is generally an act of defiance, and thus demands a certain degree of antagonism.
 Note that for the most part the brands we’re talking about here have enemies.
 Or rather, the people associated with them do.
 It’s unquestionable that one of the most “iconic” and literally hattable brands of the past 20 years is MAGA – Make America Great Again – which pretty much says it all.

-Assuming that a brand successfully manages to tap into a counter-current like this, the next step on the road to iconography would have to be real world adoption by genuine exemplars of the archetype in question.
+Assuming that a brand successfully manages to tap into a counter-current like this, the next step on the road to iconography would have to be real-world adoption by genuine exemplars of the archetype in question.
 The most obvious example of this is of course the incredible loyalty that various generations of rock stars have felt towards Jack Daniels – surely the greatest organic cultural association in business history.

 It is at this stage of the process that I do feel there is potential to engineer these associations, primarily though things like sponsorship, if sensitively handled.
 For the most part people see sponsorship for what it is: a desperate attempt for brands to borrow credibility from a cultural property they have no real claim to.
-However there are notable exceptions.
+However, there are notable exceptions.
 One that I find fascinating with the relationship between Red Stripe, the beer, and the Notting Hill Carnival, a huge Caribbean street party that takes place in London each year.
-Whether there is any official relationship between the two I don’t know, however if you visit the event you will immediately be struck by the dozens of opportunistic vendors selling the stuff out of bin bags on every corner.
+Whether there is any official relationship between the two I don’t know, however, if you visit the event you will immediately be struck by the dozens of opportunistic vendors selling the stuff out of bin bags on every corner.
 Although the truth is probably far more mundane, I like to think that Red Stripe surreptitiously organise this (highly illegal) activity in order to build their iconography.

 More often however I think brands fall ass-backwards into these roles – as evidenced by those which end up as icons for things they wouldn’t necessarily choose.